unteroid/PiCopter/README.md

 # PiCopter
 Arduino + Raspberry PI based AHRS for a quadcopter (teensy or other board can be used as well)

-This project is based on Matthew Watson's PiCopter software.
+This project is based on Matthew Watson's software.
-I've done some modifications to improve project's stability and to expand functionality.
+I've done multiple modifications to improve object stability and to expand functionality.

 Project overview
 https://goo.gl/EWXnOK